dawid-kotowski/doddlrom/README.md

 ## Author & Acknowledgements

-This repository is part of the author's Master's thesis under the supervision of Prof. Dr. Mario Ohlberger at the Institute for Applied Mathematics, University of Münster.
+This repository supports the Master's thesis of the author, conducted under the supervision of Prof. Dr. Mario Ohlberger at the Institute for Applied Mathematics, University of Münster.

 ---

-Please refer to each module's script for further implementation details and options.
+Further architectural and numerical implementation details can be found in the docstrings and module comments accompanying each training and model definition script.